“The mental load is unlike any other form of housework because it has no clear start and stop time.” — Dean, Ruppanner, and Churchill

 Coming up!

-I’m going on a quest with
+I’ve gone on a quest with

 to examine mental load from multiple angles.
 On the most basic level, we want to explore how we got here, what mental load looks like in our lives, and how we fix it to impact the issues that it causes.This is an obvious oversimplification of a very complex issue.
 There are so many directions this topic could go in along this spectrum and this exploration feels like an immense undertaking.